 Opposed to Entering a War

 Under the leadership of Eoin Mac Neill, the Irish Volunteer Force was completely opposed to entering the war.
-In fact, many members of the Irish Volunteer Force had other intentions now that Britain was preoccupied with the war, and the phrase ‘England’s difficulty is Ireland’s opportunity’, became a slogan that was to forever be inextricably linked with the Irish Volunteers.
+In fact, many members of the Irish Volunteer Force had other intentions now that Britain was preoccupied with the war.
+Additionally, the phrase ‘England’s difficulty is Ireland’s opportunity’ became a slogan that was to forever be inextricably linked with the Irish Volunteers.

 The Occupation of Buildings